 Toph lets her head fall into the crook of his shoulder and grumbles, "The past is a good place to be.
 And it's not like you're escaping it any better by being here.
 Ba Sing Se is where it all came together, isn't it?
 The war, the Dai Li, the Earth King.
 Azula and the Catacombs…?"

 "I'm not trying to escape from it.
-Our pasts are everything that we are, everything we represent.
-I'm here because I want to be, not because you need me—I need you just as much, you know," Sokka says, and there's a hint of ice in his voice, a surge beneath the words that breathes the same as he does.
+I'm here because I want to be, not because you need me.
+And for the record, I need you just as much, you know," Sokka says, and there's a hint of ice in his voice, a surge beneath the words that breathes the same as he does.

 Sokka is warm, but he is just as much ice as she is earth.
 It's the part that doesn't give to teasing or loss, the gruff and guarded response to prying questions.
 Just as she is rocklike in her beliefs, he flows and changes like water.
 She feels his heart thrum against his chest and imagines that the slow and steady beat is security.
 If nothing else, it keeps the fear at bay.

 Toph has never known the worth of a day until it moves too quickly to grasp.
 Even at the height of the war, her younger self was too caught up in the excitement of things to understand that they might not make it to the end—she had been brave, and her bravery a result of being young and twelve and brilliant and in love.
 Now, with each moment panning out long and each week falling shorter, she knows what it means to wait.
 On a good day, in the pleasant time of year before the frost chases them indoors, Sokka will shoulder his sword and take up his cane.
 Together they head at a sluggish pace into the Middle Ring.